Since Covid-19 arrived on the global scene, my schedule has looked something like this:

-Well, you blog pooper, you’re kind of right, but a bit wrong too.
-People DO read case studies.
+Well, you blog pooper, people do read case studies.
 And, by “people”, I mean your prospective clients.

-Case studies allow them to maintain some control over their time and the amount of research they’ll invest in a new service or product they believe, or hope, will solve a challenge facing them.
+Case studies let your prospects maintain some control over their time and the amount of research they’ll invest in a new service or product they believe, or hope, will solve a challenge they face.

-They’re in control and considering their options from a low stress, comfortable distance.
-A prospect can read the case study and see herself in the place of the primary character – who is your existing client.
-The case study’s protagonist.
+They’re in control and considering their options from a low-stress, comfortable distance.
+A prospect can read the case study and see herself in the place of the primary character – your existing client, the case study’s protagonist.

 Why all of the English Lit. terminology?

 Because while you can toss off your former teacher’s stance on Cliff’s Notes, you shouldn’t forget what he taught you about the elements of good storytelling.
 And, that’s all case studies really are – professional narratives that really jive with a prospective client.
-Prospects relate to the very challenge of your case study’s protagonist and hope to replicate their positive results.
+Prospects relate to the challenge of your case study’s protagonist and they hope to also achieve their positive results.

-Prospects journey vicariously towards a neatly-wrapped solution only you can adeptly provide.
-And, they experience all of this without ever taking a Discovery Call or investing a dime.
+Prospects journey vicariously toward a neatly wrapped solution only your services can adeptly provide.
+And, they experience all of this without ever scheduling a discovery call or investing a dime.

 Think I’m bluffing?

-In what better medium can you display how you think and work than an audience-specific case study?
+In what better medium can you display how you think and work than with a case study?
 What better way to build trust than to share a true story of a protagonist who faces a costly challenge and searches for salvation?
-No 30 second ad can do that.
+No 30-second ad can do that.

 Have you ever watched a movie or tv show and just sunk deeply into your chair because you’re that engrossed in the story you’re experiencing (not just watching) along with the character?

-Warning!
-(Skip to point #2 if you hate 80’s movies and all that is right with the world)
+(Warning!
+Skip to reason #2 if you hate 80’s movies and all that is right with the world.)

 For me, that chair-sinking experience happened with the film, Pretty in Pink.
 It’s a familiar story: